darakian/darakian.github.io/_posts/2025-10-17-indexing-vulns.md

 layout: post

-title:  "How and why to index vulnerabilities"
+title:  "How and why we index vulnerabilities"

 date:   2025-10-17 12:00:00 -0700